ptkeating/api-documentation-proposals/OpenAPISpecGeneration.md

 ## The Problem Space

 The spec is to be generated for a Laravel API with some legacy documentation and a low level of test coverage.
-It is unknown whether the company's API has Model Factories or Seeders configured for its current database.
+It is unknown whether the Upmind API has Model Factories or Seeders configured for its current database.
 It is assumed that these are either not in place or incomplete.
 The legacy documentation is not in a format easily convertible to OpenAPI.

 An OpenAPI spec is to be generated from this API, ideally in a fully automated fashion.